 To Add a New Terpene, click New.

-The Food Allergens sub-tab displays all food allergens saved to the user's system.
-When a licence holder sends a Bulk Lot sample to an external laboratory for testing, among other things the lab tests for the presence of food allergens in the sample.
+The Food Allergens sub-tab displays all food allergens saved to the licence holder's Seed-to-Sale environment.
+When a licence holder sends a Bulk Lot sample to an external laboratory for testing, the lab tests for the presence of food allergens in the sample.

 To Add a New Food Allergen, click New.

-The Cannabis Forms sub-tab displays all cannabis forms saved to the user's system.
+The Cannabis Forms sub-tab displays all cannabis forms saved to the licence holder's Seed-to-Sale environment.
 Health Canada dictates that a Bulk Lot of cannabis must be one of Nine Types.
-These types are very general, so when creating a new Bulk Lot, a user can add specificity by indicating the lot's cannabis form, which is the specific form of cannabis in the lot.
+These types are very general, so when creating a new Bulk Lot, you can add specificity by indicating the lot's cannabis form, which is the specific form of cannabis in the lot.
 For each stage of production, a Processing Technician Creates a Work Order to convert the Bulk Lot from one form to another–for instance, from Bulk Harvest to Bulk Dried.

 The Seed-to-Sale software defines each cannabis form by one of three categories: